r3mcos3/blueprints/ai_parking_counter/README.md

 3. Adjust total parking spaces setting
 4. Test during different times of day for consistency

+### Trigger Not Working

+1. Verify your zone is correctly configured
+2. Check if the person entity is tracking correctly
+3. If using proximity sensor, ensure it's enabled and showing "towards" when approaching
+4. For testing, disable the proximity sensor check

 ## 📝 Version History

+### Version 2.0.0 (2025-12-17)
+- 🏘️ Support for 1 required + 4 optional zone detection points
+- 🧭 Proximity sensor now optional (with enable toggle)
+- 📦 Organized UI with collapsed input sections
+- 🎯 Increased max parking spaces from 10 to 20
+- 📌 Requires Home Assistant 2025.12.0+

 ### Version 1.0.5 (2025-12-15)
 - 🌐 Translate default Telegram message to English